 - ½ to 1 teaspoon salt, refer notes

 - chopped parsley

 - Heat Instant pot to saute.
-Add coconut oil when hot and then followed by group-1 ingredients (onion, garlic and jalapeños pepper).
+Add coconut or olive oil when hot and then followed by group-1 ingredients (onion, garlic and jalapeños pepper).
 Saute for about 2 minutes.

 - Stir in group-2 ingredients (paprika and ground cumin).
 Saute for 20 to 30 seconds to toast the spices.

 - Press cancel, add group-3 ingredients (pasta, marinara sauce, water and salt).
 Stir well, close and lock lid (making sure the valve is set to seal).
 Cook for 5 minutes on manual.